blinskey/greek-reference/README.md

 The app uses the new Gradle-based Android build system.
 If you'd like to assemble a signed APK, place your keystore in the root directory along with a `release.properties` file containing your keystore credentials.
 An example file called `release.properties.sample` is included in the project.

-Unfortunately, some of the icons used in the published version of this app are not licensed for redistribution and are therefore excluded from the repository.
-[See below](https://github.com/blinskey/greek-reference#icons) for details. (**Update:** These icons will be made open source in the near future, at which point they will be added to this repository.)
-The `GreekReference/src/res/placeholder-icons` directory contains a collection of icons from the free [Android Action Bar Icon Pack][] that can be used in place of the non-free icons used in the published version of this app.
-They're just white rectangles, intended to make it easy to build the app, not to be functional.
-To use them, copy the contents of this directory into `res`, merging the identically named `drawable` directories.
-If you'd like to suggest some more suitable freely licensed icons, please feel free to submit a pull request.

 ## Contributing

 Pull requests are welcome and encouraged.
 Please read the [contributing guidelines][contributing] to get started.